MakanAKaregar/ESA_CAMEO_WGAST/Field campaign in Cameroon/README.md

 # Field campaign in Cameroon

-### Site CAM1 is is near a planned major hydropower dam, about 72 km upstream along the Sanaga River
+### Site CAM1 is near a planned major hydropower dam, about 72 km upstream along the Sanaga River.

 <p align="center">